dandi/dandi-archive/doc/design/embargo-mvp.md

   Add a new optional `award_number` field.
   If set, the `access` metadata field will be set to `EmbargoedAccess` and the award number will be recorded as a `Funder` on a new Contributor Organization.
-  The `embargo_status` of the dandiset will also be set to `PRIVATE`.
+  The `embargo_status` of the dandiset will also be set to `EMBARGOED`.

 * Get/List dandiset endpoint

-  The DandisetViewSet queryset will filter out dandisets with `embargo_status == PRIVATE` that are also not owned by the current user.
+  The DandisetViewSet queryset will filter out dandisets with `embargo_status == EMBARGOED` that are also not owned by the current user.
   This will prevent them from showing up in the listing or fetching endpoints.

   The `DandisetSerializer` will also be updated to include the `embargo_status` field so that the web client can render the embargoed dandiset appropriately.

 * publish version endpoint

-  Return error 400 if `dandiset.embargo_status != PUBLIC`.
+  Return error 400 if `dandiset.embargo_status != OPEN`.

 * create asset, update metadata, and any other dandiset/version modification endpoints: